 If you have done your research and have decided to start operations in Brazil, you must opt for localization, without which your business is sure to fail.
 Mentioned below are some important points to consider –

 1. As mentioned above it is critical to use the local language for communication above anything else.
 Even if you don’t learn the language, the first thing you should do is get your website localized.
+Here you can take professional translation help.

 2. Along with your website, all official documents like brochures, fliers, as well as outdoor and indoor signs need to be localized.
 This move will appeal to the locals a lot since this will show that you are considerate towards their culture and are making an effort to get involved in the local economy.
 After, everything is done, do opt for localization testing, for better results.